 - Endangered marine mammals: Upper Cook Inlet is home to a population of endangered and protected beluga whales.
 Federal regulators prohibit marine pile driving when endangered marine mammals are sighted in a protected area that extends 2.25 km (1.4 mi) around the PCT site.
 The PCT project permit requires a team of marine mammal observers that monitors this protected area and notifies construction officials to cease construction activities when beluga whales are in the project vicinity.
 The observers use four observation posts that are spread along some 6.5 miles of Knik Arm coastline.

 - The PCT project uses “bubble curtains” to help protect sea mammals by reducing underwater pile-driving noise that is emitted into Knik Arm.
 Bubble curtains are created by positioning a concentric sleeve and perforated ring around piles that are being driven.
 Air is pumped through the perforations to create dense curtains of bubbles that surround the piles and diffuse pile-driving noise.
 Underwater hydrophones were used to monitor the bubble curtains’ effectiveness.

-- The PCT construction project created approximately 80 full-time jobs this summer, including some 25 Pacific Pile & Marine positions and a host of specialty subcontractors that included marine mammal observers, electricians, ironworkers, drillers, concrete finishers, truck drivers, etc. The project also employs year-round project office staff including project managers, engineers, permit specialists, etc. Most of these summer construction positions were local hires.
+- The PCT construction project created approximately 80 full-time jobs in 2020, including some 25 Pacific Pile & Marine positions and a host of specialty subcontractors that included marine mammal observers, electricians, ironworkers, drillers, concrete finishers, truck drivers, etc. The project also employs year-round project office staff including project managers, engineers, permit specialists, etc. Most of these summer construction positions were local hires.